 them rather than to inform them that they are doing well."

-- "You should insure that clients believe that the prescribed
+- "You should ensure that clients believe that the prescribed

-fitness activities will produced the desired effects and that
+fitness activities will produce the desired effects and that

 they have confidence that these effects can be produced if they